 Test Scores (optional)

 Standardized test scores are only one factor in our admission process and serve to affirm a student’s academic potential in conjunction with their high school performance.
-Students who feel that their high school credentials are a more accurate representation of their ability to succeed in college are encouraged to apply under our Score-Optional policy, which places greater weight on the rest of their application materials.
 Our middle 50% range is typically 1060-1260 on the SAT Math and Evidence-Based Reading and Writing sections and an ACT composite score of 24-30.

 Co-Curricular Involvement and Accomplishments (optional)

 W&J Presidents take an active role in their experience inside and outside the classroom.
 We expect candidates for admission to do the same and demonstrate a strong commitment to school or community activities that match their passions.

 The personal statement provides insight into an applicant that cannot be learned from any other document a student submits.
 It should be approximately 250-500 words, well-written, and tell a story that is distinct to that student.